Leroymilo/FurnitureFramework/doc/Author.md

 ```

 Note that you can have as many custom Furniture as you want but their ids must be all differents from each other.
-The `UniqueID` (followed by an underscore `_`) of your mod will be automatically added to the id you give when the Furniture is added to the game.
-For example, the first custom furniture of the Example Pack would be added to the game as `leroymilo.FurnitureExample.FF_simple_test`.
+The `UniqueID` (followed by an dot `.`) of your mod will be automatically added to the id you give when the Furniture is added to the game.
+For example, the first custom furniture of the Example Pack would be added to the game as `leroymilo.FurnitureExample.FF.simple_test`.
 You only need to worry about this if you want another mod (like a CP Pack): you'll need to use the id of the Furniture Pack.

 The next part of the tutorial, with details about the Furniture definition is [here](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Furniture.md).